alemis-pl/cryptos/README.md

 ### Status ###
 * Integration with Bitfinex.
 * Integration with OKCOIN.
+* Integration with Oanda.
+* Integration with Bittrex under development.
 * Integration with Bitstamp under development.
-* Integration with Oanda.